-Through new funding partnerships, Prosperity Connection has taken the opportunity to open four Excel Centers throughout the St. Louis region in the past two years.
+Through new funding partnerships, Prosperity Connection has opened a total of four Excel Centers throughout the St. Louis region in the past three years.

 St. John, MO Excel Center – A cooperatively run venture in St. Louis County (2808 Endicott, St. John, MO 63114) through a partnership with St. Louis Community Credit Union (SLCCU) and Carrollton Bank.
 SLCCU, a low-income designated Community Development Financial Institution (CDFI), has provided Prosperity Connection with ample space for a new, more accessible location.
 Carrollton Bank, the original funding partner for the first Excel Center, will continue to provide significant support for our operations.
 By housing the Excel Center under the same roof as SLCCU, our educators are able to more easily connect clients to a trusted financial institution partner when the need for products and services arises.